-Final Call for Comments on BEAD Initial Proposal Volume 2
+BEAD Initial Proposal Volume 2:

 Vermont BEAD Five-Year Action Plan - The Five-Year Action Plan describes Vermont’s broadband goals and priorities and serves as a comprehensive needs assessment that will inform the State’s Initial Proposal.
 It was submitted to the NTIA in August and has been accepted by both the NTIA and NIST.

 View, download, and update data on our new portal.
 It includes information on underserved and unserved addresses and Community Anchor Institutions (CAIs).
 CAIs are places that “facilitate greater use of broadband service by vulnerable populations,” such as schools, libraries, health clinics, and many more.